zxrtz/Excel-Coffee-Orders/README.md

 ![image](https://github.com/user-attachments/assets/3573ac92-f54d-46a8-9ae5-50bdb7558650)

-Here is a sample of the data I worked with a cleaned.
+Here is a sample of the data I worked with and cleaned.

 ![image](https://github.com/user-attachments/assets/d1e7ee47-4221-4a11-8c59-6041d514969f)